A composer of sound worlds which invite reflection and shared imagination.

 His works have been commissioned and interpreted by performers like Taller Sonoro (ES), Webern Ensemble Wien (AT), Ensemble DAI Contemporain (FR), Ensemble dell’Arte (AT), Jane Chapman (UK), José Luis Estellés and the Young Orchestra of Valencia (ES).
 These and other artists have taken Peula’s music to festivals and concert halls across Europe, such as the ORF RadioKulturhaus (Vienna), the Fringe Festival Torroella (Girona), the Salle d’Art Lyrique du CBB (Paris), the Spanish Music Festival (Cádiz), the Festival ‘Prix Annelie de Man’ (Amsterdam) and the Ensems Festival at the Palau de les Arts ‘Reina Sofía’ (Valencia).

 Pablo Peula studied composition in Granada under Francisco González Pastor and Juan Cruz-Guevara, and in Vienna under Detlev Müller-Siemens.
 He has also benefited from the generous advice of composers like Alfredo Aracil, Pierluigi Billone, Peter Eötvös, Cristóbal Halffter, Dimitri Kourliandski, Ramon Lazkano and Simon Steen-Andersen.

-He is currently working on a new ensemble piece which will be presented at the ‘Avantin Suvisoitto’ Festival (Finland).
 His music has been published by Piles SA, Valencia.
 He lives and works in Vienna, participating in the city’s vibrant cultural life, and incorporating numerous impulses into his creative work.